zmitchell/tinkering.xyz/content/flake-from-scratch.md

 title = "Nix journey part 1: A flake from scratch" date = 2023-03-01
 draft = true
-description = "Today we're to develop a Nix flake from scratch (no really, from an empty file) that will let us compile a Rust crate and that's it, and by \"compile a Rust crate\" I mean by both calling `nix build` and by dropping into a development shell and calling `cargo build`.
-You may not be confident enough to write a flake yourself after reading this, but at least you'll have some context for all the moving pieces."
+description = "Today we're to develop a Nix flake from scratch (no really, from an empty file) that will let us compile a Rust crate, and that's it. \"Compile a Rust crate\" means both calling `nix build` and dropping into a development shell and calling `cargo build`.
+This is a pretty basic piece of functionality, but we'll build off of it in later posts"
 [extra]
 show_date = true
 +++